JamesLinus/free-server/README.md

 ## Description

 * This script is to assist you setup a Linux Server hosting proxy/VPN service of Shadowsocks-R, HTTP2/SPDY, within Ubuntu Server.
-* It has been tested on Amazon EC2 Ubuntu 14.
-Should be running well on Digital Ocean Ubuntu 15 / Linode Ubuntu Server 15, as well as all latest Ubuntu Server releases.
+* It has been tested on Amazon EC2 Ubuntu 14 LTS.
+Should be running well on Digital Ocean Ubuntu 15 / Linode Ubuntu Server 15 / Ubuntu Server 16 LTS, as well as all major Ubuntu Server releases.

 ## Package installed